JohannesMP/com.johannesmp.blog/_posts/2016-10-29-getting-started-with-premake.md

 - cd into the project folder and run `make`

 #### Check out the Output
-For both Windows and Linux, the output directory containing your compiled binary will be named `bin_CONFIGURATION` based on your selected configuration (Release/Debug, 32/64 bit).
-For example, it will be named `bin_Debug_x64` for 64bit Debug.
+- For both Windows and Linux, the output directory containing your compiled binary will be named `bin_CONFIGURATION` based on your selected configuration (Release/Debug, 32/64 bit).
+- For example, it will be named `bin_Debug_x64` for 64bit Debug.

+Please read through the premake5.lua_commented.lua file for a detailed breakdown of everything that is happening in the file.